English as an Additional Language Units 3 and 4

-- reading literary texts thoughtfully and for enjoyment
+- reading and analysing literary texts

 - writing in a range of styles: creative, journalism, communication and analytical

 - analysing ideas and themes in texts and ways other people write

 - listening to different types of texts and responding to questions on those texts.

 You must have access to the internet in order to access this course.
 All weekly work will be completed and submitted online.